-Robert W. Dubois, MD, PhD, joined the National Pharmaceutical Council in October 2010 as its chief science officer.
+Robert W. Dubois, MD, PhD, is the chief science officer and executive vice president of the National Pharmaceutical Council (NPC).
 In this role, he oversees NPC’s research on policy issues related to comparative effectiveness research, as well as on how health outcomes are valued.

 Dr. Dubois, who is board certified in internal medicine, brings more than 25 years of experience in health services research and comparative clinical effectiveness.
 He has co-founded and led various health care research organizations in developing quality research with practical application.
 Most recently, he was the Chief Medical Officer at Cerner LifeSciences, where he focused on comparative effectiveness and the use of an electronic health records infrastructure to implement clinical change.

 Prior to joining Cerner in 2001, Dr. Dubois co-founded Protocare Sciences and was its executive vice president, chief medical officer, and later its CEO.

 Throughout his career, Dr. Dubois’ primary interest has centered on defining “what works” in health care and finding ways for that evidence to inform health care decision making.
 He is a recognized expert in the areas of defining best practice, disease management and appropriateness of care.
 He has authored more than 100 peer-reviewed articles on comparative effectiveness, evidence-based medicine, the development of practice guidelines and determining the optimal use of high-cost medical services.